-After as organization decides to measure employee satisfaction, the next step is to measure progress overtime.
+After an organization decides to measure employee satisfaction, the next step is to measure progress over time.
 After employee satisfaction data is gathered, organizations create initiatives to improve or maintain the status quo.
 Oftentimes, it can be difficult to understand how well those initiatives are working or organizations will assume satisfaction is increasing.

 Measuring employee survey satisfaction scores quarter after quarter in 2020 or even year after year can also help give leadership and HR teams a better understanding into whether new initiatives have helped or lowered employee retention.